SanjarBakhramovich/SanjarBakhramovich/README.md

 * 🌍  I'm based in Uzbekistan/Nukus
 * ✉️  You can contact me at [sanjarBakhramovich@gmail.com](mailto:sanjarBakhramovich@gmail.com)
 * 🧠  I'm learning Golang for Backend Web Development
 * ⚡  I do my best to write clean and simple code.
 Once that's done, I dive into optimization, followed by refining it to be elegantly beautiful.
-And of course, I include comments because I appreciate the mental nourishment they offer to fellow programmers.
+And of course, I include comments because I appreciate the mental nourishment they offer to fellow programmers (Python and Javascript at Fundamental).

 ### Skills